 The solution:

-Start with modest leverage, something like 2x to 5x, while you build real risk control.
+Many experienced traders start with modest leverage (2x to 5x) while they build real risk control.
 Most professional traders avoid extreme leverage.
 Staying solvent for years matters more than any one fast trade.

 2. Ignoring initial and maintenance margin requirements